2016—The GOP nominee for President tweets “best wishes to all, even the haters and losers, on this special date, September 11th.”

 1857—En route to California, 120 Arkansans are murdered by Mormons at Mountain Meadows, Utah.

 1777—Washington is defeated at Brandywine, the largest, longest battle of the Revolution—but N.H.’s Gen. Sullivan staves off catastrophe.

-1649—Oliver Cromwell’s Roundheads, in “a righteous judgement of God,” slaughter nearly 4,000 in Drogheda.
-Many are civilians.
+1649—Oliver Cromwell’s Roundheads, in “a righteous judgement of God,” slaughter nearly 4,000 Irish, mostly civilians, in Drogheda.